nus-cs2103/website-base/admin/moduleOverview.md

 ****What does mean to 'follow an iterative approach in covering topics'?****

 **It means, we cover a little bit of <tooltip content="i.e., requirements, design, testing, project management, ...">all SE aspects</tooltip> at first and then iteratively go deeper into them later**, revisiting each aspect many time over the course of the semester.
 In contrast, a _sequential_ approach would have covered one SE aspect before moving to the next (e.g., teach the _requirements_ aspect completely before moving to the _design_ aspect).

+**The choice of which topics are covered each week is driven by the project** i.e., we give priority to topics that you'll need to apply soon in the project that you will be doing in parallel.

 **This way of 'jumping around' topics feels chaotic but consider the benefits**:
 * It allows you to start doing SE projects early, and iteratively too.
 That is, you can start with a small project from the very start and make it bigger progressively, learning from earlier mistakes, and getting multiple chances improve on previous attempts.